How Often You Should Clean Your Bedding | Linens, Duvets, Mattresses, and More

 How often should you clean your duvets and/or quilts?

 Cleaning duvet covers are recommended to wash just once a month for sufficient cleaning.
 Coverlets and quilts that are your middle layer and much thinner, can be washed just a couple of times a year.

 Over time the filling of your duvet may settle into the corners or become lumpy.
 In this case, it can affect your sleep when regulating your body temperature and should be replaced.
 Replacing them will vary greatly on the quality of your duvet.

 Need a new duvet cover?
 Here are our top picks for every budget:

 Layer 5: Decorative Pillows

-When should I replace my decorative pillows?
+When should you replace your decorative pillows?

 Every person’s use for decorative pillows can vary so there’s no straight answer.
 If your pillows are feeling dingy, swap out your inserts as needed.
 Season changes are a great time to wash your throw pillows or replace them with new ones.

 Hip Tip: Score inexpensive inserts on Amazon to keep replacements frugal.